Agricultural Law Bibliography

 Content and Sources

 This bibliography, updated quarterly, is organized through the use of forty-eight (48) legal subject categories.
-By choosing the Browse Categories option on the left, readers may see the full list of legal subject categories and sub-categories.
 The entries in the bibliography derive primarily from law journals, law reviews, and legal periodicals that publish articles, comments, notes, and developments that comprise the body of published research in agricultural and food law.

 The National Agricultural Law Center has embarked on a project to digitize the entries contained in the bibliography to enhance the value of the bibliography by providing users free access to all articles through the Center’s web site.
 This initiative seeks to digitize as many articles as possible without regard to publication date and to provide both a historical and more current perspective of agricultural and food law literature.
 In cooperation with the publishers, articles will not be linked from the bibliography until a period of two years has elapsed from the date of original publication.
 Digitization of any article does not imply and is not intended to imply that its content is accurate or current with applicable laws.